RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

   + Simple: Single entrance dungeons and multi entrance dungeons are shuffled separately from each other.
 Both entrances for multi entrance dungeons will connect to the same dungeon
   + Restricted: Single entrance dungeons and multi entrance dungeons are shuffled separately from each other.
 Both entrances for multi entrance dungeons do not need to lead to the same dungeon
   + Full: All dungeon entrances are shuffled together
++ Updated option `fly_destination_plando`
+  + Can now specify the specific warp to set a fly destination to.
+A list of valid warps can be found [here](https://github.com/vyneras/Archipelago/blob/frlg-dev/worlds/pokemon_frlg/docs/fly_plando.md)
 + New option `shopsanity`
   + Shuffles shop items into the item pool.
 The Celadon Department Store 4F Held Item Shop is not shuffled
 + New option `shop_prices`